threefoldfoundation/info_sdk/src/gettingstarted/getting_started_wikideploy.md

 ### Publish Wiki

 Now that you have a network in place.
 We could now publish our wiki.
-To do so we will use the `Publisher` Chat flow
+To do so we will use the `Publisher` Chat flow.

-To start the wizard click the left menu Publisher and follow the steps described in the [publisher walkthrough](publisher.md)
+To start the wizard click the left menu Publisher and follow the steps described in the publisher walkthrough on y9our 3Bot.